NREL/nrelWattileExt/test/README.md

 2. From the host interface, create a new empty project with the following
    metadata:

-   1. **name:** "pred_test" (required)
+   1. **name:** "wattile_test" (required)
-   2. **dis:** "Predictive Analytics Test" (optional)
+   2. **dis:** "Wattile Test" (optional)
-   3. **doc:** "SkySpark test environment for integrating predictive analytics time series models using Python and Docker" (optional)
+   3. **doc:** "SkySpark test environment for Wattile interaction using Python and Docker" (optional)

-   Note: if the default project name "pred_test" is altered, remember to use the new name where applicable in each of the following steps.
+   Note: if the default project name "wattile_test" is altered, remember to use the new name where applicable in each of the following steps.

-3. Navigate to the new *Predictive Analytics Test* project you just created
+3. Navigate to the new *Wattile Test* project you just created

 4. Within the *Settings* app, *Exts* tab, enable the `docker`, `py`, and `task` exts.